Pool Resurfacing Cost Breakdown

 “Aggregate” is often a misnomer in pool building – it is still considered pool plaster.
 The proper term is exposed aggregate pool plaster.
 White, very fine, smooth marble plaster was the norm until the 1980s.
 Exposed aggregate pool finishes feature colorful sands and pebbles and were introduced to the pool industry in the 1980s.
 Both types of pool plaster are used today.

 Name brands such as Diamond Brite can cost around $5,000 per project, while brands such as Pebble Tec, PebbleSheen, and BeadCrete can cost about $9,000-$13,000 to install.
-However, these high-quality aggregates also last years with minimal maintenance, and many top brands offer generous warranties.
+However, these high-quality aggregates also last decades with less upkeep and maintenance than other types of pool finishes.
+Additionally, many of the top brands offer generous warranties.

 Tile

 Tile is a durable and attractive choice of finish for any concrete pool.
 It’s also easy to maintain, as you can replace single tiles without calling in professionals.
-A DIY patch-up job generally costs around $50 in time and materials.
+A DIY patch-up job for a tile pool generally costs around $20 to $50 in materials for a small fix and up to $1,000 for a bigger-scale repair.

-Whether you’re tiling your pool for the first time or refinishing, the job will likely cost you upwards of $30,000.
-The cost depends heavily on the area you plan to cover and the type of tile you use.
-On average, porcelain tiling costs $4 per square foot, while ceramic costs $6 per square foot.
-Glass tiles are the most expensive, costing around $25 per square foot.
+Whether you’re tiling your pool for the first time or completely refinishing a tile pool, the job will likely cost you between $2,000 and $5,000.
+The cost depends heavily on the size of the area you plan to cover and the type of tile you use.
+On average, porcelain tiling costs $1 to $5 per square foot, while ceramic costs $3 to $10 per square foot.
+Glass or mosaic tiles are the most expensive, costing up to $25 per square foot.

 A thin-set is used to bond the new tile to acceptable substrates when setting the new tile.
 Remember that thin-set won’t adhere well to paint or other non-porous surfaces that are sealed or coated.

 Vinyl pools are a popular choice because they are affordable.
 They consist of a vinyl sheet liner that fits tight around the pool’s surface, typically sealing around the deck.
-Vinyl is more flexible than concrete and more cost-effective than fiberglass.
+Vinyl pools are more customizable than concrete and more cost-effective than fiberglass.

-While liners can last for years at a time, eventually, they’ll begin to warp and wear after a few years of use.
-You can spot patch small tears and imperfections, but once you start to notice leaking, it’s time to resurface your pool.
+While liners can last for years at a time, they are the most fragile and will eventually begin to warp, tear, and wear down after a few years of use.
+You can spot patch small tears and imperfections, but once you start to notice leaking or major damage to your vinyl liner pool, it’s time to resurface your pool.

-Patching a vinyl pool costs about $100 to $500 for materials.
-If you decide to hire a professional instead of doing the job yourself, you can expect to pay another couple hundred for expert service.
+Patching a vinyl pool costs about $100 to $500 for materials and can cost up to $800 for larger repairs.
+If you decide to hire a professional instead of doing the job yourself, expect to pay another couple hundred dollars.
+While hiring a professional may not seem worth it, you’ll ensure a quality fix.

-When the vinyl liner needs replacing, it can cost between $1,000 and $3,500 in both material and labor.
+When the vinyl liner needs replacing, it can cost between $1,000 and $4,000 in both material and labor.
 A complete replacement is really the only way to resurface a vinyl pool that’s become dry and brittle.
-If you take into additional costs, such as refilling the pool and restocking chemicals, it may run you closer to $4,500.
+If you consider additional costs, such as refilling the pool and restocking chemicals, it may cost you closer to $5,000.

 For more on vinyl, read my vinyl pool cost analysis.